paulfioravanti/steno-dictionaries/dictionaries/q-and-a.md

 [Platinum Steno Lesson 27 QA video][], and in my _[Plover For the Record][]_ blog post.

-These briefs might only really be applicable for court-reporting, but since there are Q&A exercises in the Platinum Steno lessons, I have attempted to port their briefs to Plover (download the
+These briefs might only really be applicable for court reporting, but since there are Q&A exercises in the Platinum Steno lessons, I have attempted to port their briefs to Plover (download the
 [lesson 27 materials][Platinum Steno Lesson 27 lesson materials] for free to see